eon-com/toyapp-pact-demo/README.md

 ### Why not use integration tests then?

 Of course one can think of setting up a test environment with one consumer talking to one producer.
-However, the producer might be dependent on other services and providing a complete working environment is exactly what we wanted to avoid.
+However, the producer might be dependent on other services and both providing a complete working environment is exactly what we wanted to avoid (integration test degenerate into full-blown end-to-end tests).
 Apart from that the producer might not be under control of the team building the test.
 So one thing you can do is mock the producer and validate the consumer against the mocked endpoints using a framework such as [REST-assured](http://rest-assured.io/).
 At first glance this approach is valid as it mitigates the pain of waiting for desired changes on the producer's side: We can add e. g. an additional field in the desired response by changing the mock implementation and swiftly go on implementing changes in the consumer.
 However, the desired changes for the producer have to be communicated.
 When executing the real end-to-end test this test might break as there is no guarantee if and when the change request is implemented in the producer.
 And in case the end-to-end test does not cover the required change, the build-wall remains green, then the software is deployed and finally the system in production will fail (2).

 So this is where consumer-driven contract tests come to the scene: they provide a mock producer (called mock provider), facilitate change requests between teams and make sure that a consumer can only be deployed when the changes necessary are implemented in the producer.